lfangssc/Sagemaker_DeepAR/README.md

 ## Input training data format
 The input training/validation data format has to be json, so Deep_AR can read it.
 The json has two sets of data, first is time series start time, all time series objects have to been exactely the same on the start time.
-The second set are the time series, each time series stored as a sub-list in a dictionary.
+The second set are the time series, each time series stored as a list in a key-value set.
 The time series has no index in json, the index is defined in the programming.

 sample I: